BRZDRIFT/DriftWarsEditor/docs/modes/footprints.md

 `Footprints` mode allows you to specify squares that track footprints / unit-movement on your map.
-These squares will 'darken' as units walk on them. (i.e. snow)
+These squares will 'darken' as units walk on them. (snow, mud, etc..)

 - You can select squares on the map, and press `Enter` to make squares track footprints / unit-movement